majeff/mosquito-pt2d/README_EN.md

 - Email: jeff@ma7.in
 - GitHub Issues: [Submit Issue](https://github.com/majeff/mosquito-pt2d/issues)

+---

+## 📊 Usage Analytics Tracking

+This project uses Google Analytics for anonymous user data tracking to understand documentation access and improve content quality.
+Tracking is completely anonymous and does not collect personal information.

 ## 🙏 Acknowledgments

 Thanks to all developers who contributed to this project!